CognitiveProgrammer/State-Machine-Using-Boost-Statechart/Chapter-2/Readme.md

 ## 2.2 : Creating EVENT-HANDLERS
 _Event handlers are the places where all actions happens.
 If you're creating a state machine, its likely that almost 99% or the functionality is written in event handlers._

 _boost::statechart provides two way of handling events.
 One is_ __Automated__, _where the State Machine takes care of functionalities like moving to another state.
-Another one is_ __Manual__, _where we need to manually do everything including transitioning to another state.
+Another one is_ __Manual__, _where we need to manually do everything including transitioning to another state_.

 _While creating a functional statechart, you may end up using_ __Manual__ _event handlers for >95% of time._